 - makes sure other members of the court are supported in their life and work

 - may speak on behalf of the court to others in the church and the wider community.

 The Presbyterian Church of Aotearoa New Zealand elects a new Moderator every two years.
 Read more about our current Moderator.

 The Council of Assembly has responsibility for advancing the policy of the Assembly and setting the Church’s strategic direction.

 These are committees of the Council of Assembly, appointed by them to help Council provide what Assembly seeks.

 The Resource sub-committee has responsibility for financial management, reporting and stewardship of the Church’s resources including risk management.

 The Leadership sub-committee has responsibility for the formation, education and continuing education of ordained and lay leaders.

 Assembly Office service team

-The Church employs about 25 full-time-equivalent national staff, who are based in Auckland, Wellington and Christchurch.
+The Church employs national staff, who are mostly based in Wellington, Dunedin and Auckland.